 Other Services I want to Try

-But since I’ve been traveling and enjoying Thailand in sun, mine’s faded a bit 🙁
+But since I’ve been traveling and enjoying the Thailand sun, mine’s faded a bit 🙁

 A friend of mine went to get her brows microbladed at Cute Arts Eyebrow, and it turned out really good!
 So I’m considering going there too.

-I do wonder about the colour matching since they’d be patching me up instead of fresh brows.
+I do wonder about correct colour matching since they’d be patching me up instead of doing fresh brows.
 I’ll find out!